alikureishy/ROBO-perception-project/docs/writeup.md

 #### Classification

 This involved reading the model from the provided model file, obtaining the classifier, the label encoder, and the scaler, all of which are needed for proper classification.
-The points for each clustered object above were then used to extract the point cloud of the actual object, from the segmented point cloud, to obtain the individual objects' point clouds, as shown here:
+The points for each clustered object above were then used to extract the point cloud of the actual object, using the shared feature-extraction method(s) available [here](https://github.com/safdark/ROBO-perception-project/blob/master/sensor_stick/src/sensor_stick/features.py), from the segmented point cloud, to obtain the individual objects' point clouds, as shown here:

 ![PR2 Object List](https://github.com/safdark/ROBO-perception-project/blob/master/docs/images/object_list.png)